jessiemjones/Python-AHRS-Visualization/README.md

 # Python-AHRS-Visualization
 AHRS Visualization implemented in Python 3x.
-Data is from Arduino Nano BLE Sense w/ LSM9DS1 (accel,mag,gyro).
+Data is from Arduino Nano BLE Sense w/ LSM9DS1 via serial port.
+We use the pitch, roll, and yaw values to create a visualization.
 ![image](AHRS.PNG)